DerKarussellbremser/Feety/README.md

 3D Files for printing the casees, a detailed plan how to build all the hardware is also comming soon.

+And a little hint for free: dont use cheap hardware. i got a lot of problems with the signals on cheap ESP32, i had wrong signals on all pins whenever more then one at a time was used.

 Very first things on the to-do List:
 -tidy up the code
 -change some delays to mills code